techartorg/bqt/why-bqt.md

 - manage focus of widgets, letting you parent widgets to blender
 - manage QApplication setup for you (the qt eventloop)
 - prevent widgets from being garbage collected
+- auto style your widgets to match Blender's UI

 ### More info